-- Students trace the penny art onto the filter with a Sharpie marker.
+1. Students trace the Penny Template line art onto the filter with a Sharpie marker.

-- The filter is painted entirely with one layer of brown watercolor paint.
-Let dry about 10 minutes and then painting the shadow areas with another layer.
-A real penny for reference might be helpful.
+3. The filter is painted entirely with one layer of brown watercolor paint.
+Let dry about 10 minutes and then paint the shadow areas with another layer.